Valkotan/bookbot/README.md

 # bookbot

-a bot that will analyze books
+A bot that will analyze books